-When a Rostered Minister is required to use their automobile in carrying out their ministry and responsibilities, the use of the automobile should be considered a business expense of the congregation.
-The congregation may negotiate with the Rostered Minister to:
+When a Deacon is required to use her/his automobile in carrying out his/her ministry and responsibilities, the use of the automobile should be considered a business expense of the congregation.
+The congregation may negotiate with the Deacon to:

-1. Lease or purchase an automobile for use by the Rostered Minister and pay all related expenses; or
+1. Lease or purchase an automobile for use by the Deacon and pay all related expenses; or

-2. Pay a cents-per-mile reimbursement for actual business miles driven at the current IRS rate when the Rostered Minister uses their automobile (Check the IRS website at www.irs.gov for the latest mileage reimbursement rate.); or
+2. Pay a cents-per-mile reimbursement for actual business miles driven at the current IRS rate when the Deacon uses his or her automobile (Check the IRS website at www.irs.gov for the latest mileage reimbursement rate.); or

-3. Pay the Rostered Minister an equal monthly allowance sufficient which is reported to the IRS as taxable income.
+3. Pay the Deacon an equal monthly allowance sufficient which is reported to the IRS as taxable income